 While technology usually enables virtual assistants to do their job, it can also prove to be very distracting.
 Luckily, there are plenty of apps and websites that can help you stay on track and motivated.
 Block access to your social networks, split your working days into intervals with a timer (like the Pomodoro technique) or batch your emails – whatever you need to do to get the job done!

 Create a space that works for you

-As a virtual assistant in London or elsewhere, your office and home is often in the same space, so it’s important to distinguish between the two.
+As a virtual assistant, your office and home is often in the same space, so it’s important to distinguish between the two.
 Avoid working in bed – this is where you sleep, not where you work.
 Instead, invest in creating a nook or room where you feel productive yet comfortable.
 This area should have plenty of natural light, room for paperwork and in the words of Marie Kondo, spark joy!
 If you aren’t motivated by your surroundings, you won’t be motivated by your work.

 After a long day, or week, everyone needs a reward – even when working in a virtual PA job!
 Therefore, make sure you schedule in a treat every week – it could be as simple as taking the time out to cook your favourite meal, booking in for some pamper time or throwing your favourite sweet treat into your shopping basket for an afternoon pick me up.
 Having a reward at the end of the tunnel will motivate you to keep going and make your work all the more fulfilling.